 Phlio Waterfall is one of Thailand's most famous tourist attractions.
 It falls in the area of Namtok Phlio National Park and is only 14 km from Chanthaburi city.
 The waterfall is huge and beautiful, with water flowing all year round.
 It consists of two streams that conjoin to form a wonderful waterfall with clear water that gushes through rocks and high cliffs.

-Don't forget to buy a large bag of string beans to feed the fish at the entrance, and it is possible to walk safely in the pool with the fish.
+Don't forget to buy a large bag of string beans to feed the fish at the entrance, and walking safely in the pool with the fish is possible.

 Chanthaburi is home to waterfalls and forests, and Phlio is its large and charming waterfall with plenty of water throughout the year.
 The fall consists of two currents, one descending thoroughly along the stones, and another smaller stream cascades from a 20-meter cliff.